 3. A Job Offer Isn’t Necessary to Immigrate to Canada

 You should also remember that you don’t necessarily need to have a job offer to immigrate to Canada.
 It can help the process, but immigrating to the country isn’t contingent on whether you have a job offer.
 There are other factors to consider and the majority of immigration applicants don’t have a job offer when they finally do get their Canadian Permanent Residence.
+Immigration lawyers can help you immigrate from one country to another without any issues.

 4. You Usually Need a Job Offer to Obtain a Canadian Work Permit